getsentry/sentry-github-actions-app/setup.md

 - `GH_APP_ID` - Github App ID
   - When you create the Github App, you will see the value listed in the page
-- `GH_APP_INSTALLATION_ID` - Github App Installation ID
-  - Once you install the app under your Github org, you will see it listed as one of your organizations' integrations
-  - If you load the page, you will see the ID as part of the URL
 - `GH_APP_PRIVATE_KEY` - Private key
   - When you load the Github App page, at the bottom of the page under "Private Keys" select "Generate a private key"
   - A .pem file will be downloaded locally.